noliaphyta/noliaphyta.github.io/README.md

+# Truth News, a news source that sounds like the truth.
+and one you can trust will give you facts.

-# Using Mundana - Free Bootstrap HTML Blogging Template
+Using Mundana - Free Bootstrap HTML Blogging Template

 For a fake news website...